With incredible agility and stealth skills, the Thief in D&D 5e is the archetype that many players imagine when thinking about Rogues.

 Also, don’t forget to share with your party!
 As cool as it is that you can now use that Wand of Fireballs, it might be a better tactical decision to let the Sorcerer have it.

-Thief’s Reflexes
+Thief’s Reflexes (Level 17)

-One of the best subclass capstone abilities in 5e (in my opinion, anyway) belongs to the Thief at level 17.
+One of the best subclass capstone abilities in 5e (in my opinion, anyway) belongs to the Thief Rogue at level 17.

-This ability is very simple in what it does and has some absolutely insane value for your character.
+This feature is very simple in what it does and has some absolutely insane value for your character.
 Getting a whole extra turn means that you’re starting any combat with so many opportunities for all kinds of roguish shenanigans!

 Whatever you do best, you will get to do more of!